 BACKGROUND:

+WD Letter 01-15 was issued on January 6, 2015.
+WIOA regulations regarding EO officers and 504 coordinators have since been amended.
+WD 01-15, Change 1, aligns Texas Workforce Commission (TWC) policy with WIOA changes.

-WIA §188 and §504 of the Rehabilitation Act of 1973 both provide that no qualified individual be excluded from participation in, denied the benefits of, or subjected to discrimination under, any program or activity receiving federal assistance:
+WIOA §188 and §504 of the Rehabilitation Act of 1973 both provide that no qualified individual be excluded from participation in, denied the benefits of, or subjected to discrimination under any program or activity receiving federal assistance:

-Regulations at 29 Code of Federal Regulations (CFR) §§37.23–26 implement WIA’s nondiscrimination and EO provisions, requiring grant recipients (except service providers) of WIA Title I funds to designate a local EO officer.
+Regulations at 29 Code of Federal Regulations (CFR) §§38.28–33 implement WIOA’s nondiscrimination and EO provisions, requiring grant recipients (except small recipients—serving fewer than 15 beneficiaries during entire grant year and having fewer than 15 employees—and service providers) of WIOA Title I funds to designate a local EO officer.

-Regulations at 29 CFR §32.7 require grant recipients to designate at least one individual as a Section 504 coordinator, who will coordinate its efforts to comply with §504 of the Rehabilitation Act of 1973.
+Regulations at 29 CFR §32.7 require grant recipients to designate at least one individual as a Section 504 coordinator to coordinate recipient efforts to comply with §504 of the Rehabilitation Act of 1973.

-In accordance with these regulations, the Texas Workforce Commission (TWC) designated an individual to serve as the state WIA EO officer, who:
+In accordance with these regulations, the governor designated an individual to serve as the state WIOA EO officer, to:

-ensures TWC’s compliance with WIA nondiscrimination and EO provisions;
+ensure TWC’s compliance with WIOA nondiscrimination and EO provisions;

-oversees the implementation of necessary revisions and mandatory biennial recertification regarding the state’s Methods of Administration (MOA); and
+oversee the implementation of necessary revisions and mandatory biennial recertification regarding the state’s Nondiscrimination Plan (NDP); and

-serves as TWC’s:
+serve as TWC’s:

 liaison to the US Department of Labor (DOL) Civil Rights Center; and